 Inter-departmental and outgoing mail should be separated and labeled to facilitate pickups and deliveries.
-Further information regarding inter-departmental mail service, or any of the other types of services offered by State Mail Services, can be found in the State Mail Guide or by calling the State Mail Service at 775-684-1860 in Carson City, or 702-486-2485 in Las Vegas.
+Further information regarding inter-departmental mail service, or any of the other types of services offered by Mail Services Division, can be obtained by calling the Mail Services Division, at 775-684-1860 in Carson City, or 702-486-2485 in Las Vegas or emailing them at mailservices@admin.nv.gov.